ChartIQ/Charting-Library---iOS-Sample-App-Legacy/README.md

-## Questions and support

-If you have questions or get stuck using this project or the ChartIQ library, the dev support team can be reached through [dev@chartiq.com](mailto:dev@chartiq.com).

 # Charting-Library---iOS-Sample-App

-This is a basic native iOS application built with ChartIQ's iOS Charting SDK.
+This is a basic iOS application built with ChartIQ's iOS Charting SDK.
-This provides an example of how to implement the most common elements in the library.
-This is not a comprehensive example, more like a good starting point for an iOS developer.
+Both the SDK and this application are intended to provide guidance on how to implement a native menu that interacts with the most common API calls in the [javaScript library](https://documentation.chartiq.com).

 ## About the iOS Charting SDK